hytechclub/web-102/Week05/README.md

 ## Warm Up
 Review Quizizz: https://quizizz.com/admin/quiz/5bacd1a1abe7b5001921fb7d/javascript-basics-review

 This quiz covers the content leading up to this lesson.
+A Quizizz account is required to present the quiz.
+If there are issues with Quizizz, there is also a [Blooket](https://dashboard.blooket.com/set/6307aea9c892499a2745fc1f) quiz with the same questions (a Blooket account is required).

 ## Instruction
 Introduce booleans and conditional statements.
 Explain that the computer understands these statements in the same way humans understand English (or any other language).
 There is [a PowerPoint](Conditionals.pptx) which includes a mini-quiz covering these topics.